Jcletusdcruz6992/The-C-Programming-Language-by-Brian-W.-Kernighan-and-Dennis-M.-Ritchie-Prentice-Hall-2016-/README.md

 2024-01-16-Added how to use getchar and putchar programs.
 Added how to copy characters from keyboard one by one and out those characters to screen
 2024-01-17 Program to number of blanks, number of tabs, number of lines added 2024-01-30 vertical histogram program
+2024-02-05 c program to print a word as input per line